 A few favorite yarns for baby hats include Red Heart Soft, Red Heart With Love, Red Heart Soft Essentials Baby, and Lion Brand Vanna’s Choice.

-How much yarn do you need to make a crochet baby hat?
+How much yarn do you need?

 Most crocheted baby hats require approximately 60-80 yards of yarn.
 This means that many hats for babies can be made with just one skein of yarn or less!
 Keep in mind that larger sizes, complicated patterns, and colorful patterns may require more yarn.

-Baby Hats Sizes
+Sizes

 Most of the crochet baby hat patterns in this list are available in multiple sizes, with some even coming in adult sizes.